oskariorg/oskari-frontend/api/mapping/drawtools/request/startdrawingrequest.md

-# StartDrawingRequest
+# StartDrawingRequest [RPC]

-This request is used to activate a draw control on the map which allows the user to draw on the map.
+Allows the user to draw on the map.

+## Use cases

+- measure line
+- measure area
+- draw dot/line/area

+## Description

+Activates draw control on map.

 ## Parameters